Postman Alternatives

 Migration steps

-3. Import JSON into Bruno; the converter creates corresponding .bru files.
+3. Import the JSON into Bruno; the converter creates corresponding .bru files.

 4. Commit the .bru files to your repo and adopt the same review process as for code.

-Not for: Bruno is the wrong fit if you depend on Postman Monitors, Mock Servers, or governance APIs; those require Postman Cloud or Apidog.
+Not for: Bruno is the wrong fit if you depend on Postman Monitors, hosted Mock Servers at volume, or the API Catalog; those require Postman Team or Enterprise and Bruno does not replicate them.

 #2